Puppy Training Tips

 - One of the biggest things to focus on with your puppy is socialization.
 Exposing your puppy to as many sounds, sights, people, textures, and other sensory experiences is a key component to having a well-mannered/well-rounded adult dog.
 Pair these new things with a rewarding items such as toys, treats, pets, etc. Your new puppy should soon learn to associate these new things with rewarding items.
 Keep things as positive as possible and go at your puppy’s pace.
 Once your puppy is comfortable with something, work on exposing them to those things in different environments.

 - While house training, it is important to get into a regular routine.
 The first thing you should do when you wake up is take your puppy out.
 This should also be the last thing you do before you go to bed.
-Puppies should go out after eating, drinking, play sessions, and waking up from a nap.
+Puppies should go out after eating, drinking, napping, and play sessions.
 Always reward your puppy for going to the bathroom in appropriate areas.
 If your puppy does have an accident in the home, be sure to clean up the mess with an enzymatic remover.
-If an enzymatic remover is not used to clean up messed your puppy may go back to the same spot to urinate or defecate again.
+If an enzymatic remover is not used, your puppy may go back to the same spot to urinate or defecate again.

 Training a new puppy can be time consuming and take a good deal of effort, but with a bit of repetition and patience you can easily set your puppy up for success.
 Good luck!